Business Sales and Marketing – Loyalist College in TorontoNEW

 - COMP1021 Business Computer Applications - Excel

 - Organizations of varying sizes and in various sectors can benefit from the use of spreadsheets.
 As such, individuals who have highly developed spreadsheet skills using tools such as Microsoft Excel will be able to assist these organizations with their functional activities.
-This course explore skills such as: formatting cells and worksheets; using formulas and functions; analyzing and organizing data; and presenting data visually.
-Upon successful completion of this course, students will have covered the components and related tasks and skills needed to prepare for the MOS (Microsoft Office Specialist) certification exam for Excel.
+This course explores skills such as formatting cells and worksheets; using formulas and functions; analyzing and organizing data; and presenting data visually.
+Upon successful completion of this course, you will have covered the components and related tasks and skills needed to prepare for the MOS (Microsoft Office Specialist) certification exam for Excel.

 - SALE1009 Customer Service

 - This course is designed to help students understand customer behaviour and organizational (business’s) response.
 Course elements include: understanding of who the “customer” is, both internally and externally.
 Why and how organizations develop customer service strategies, as well as: understanding how business’s train for customer service, how to handle complaints and how to communicate to customers while building loyalty.
 Students are also given the opportunity to work on “real life” projects and simulations to better understand the impact of both good and bad customer service.

 - This course describes group dynamics in business settings and explores the foundation and social patterns that affect group performance - the evolution of groups and their functions as well as the impact on sales and marketing.

 - MRKT1006 Marketing Case Studies

 - This course will explore the customer (with a focus on Canadian businesses).
 In addition, the course will look at marketing tactics used in business to attract their target customer using case studies.
 A continued focus will be placed on the understanding of the marketing and sales concept.

 - Students learn to build and expand upon concepts learned and developed in SALE 1006, by focusing on more advanced presentation concepts and strategies.